Nick-Tallguy/Nick-Tallguy.github.io/_posts/0600-12-13-osm-in-qgis_pt.md

 ---
 layout: doc
-title: Using OSM Data in QGIS
+title: Utilizar dados OSM no QGIS
 permalink: /pt/osm-data/osm-in-qgis/
 lang: pt
 category: osm-data
 ---

-Using OSM Data in QGIS
+Utilizar dados OSM no QGIS
 =================

 > This guide may be downloaded as [Using_OSM_data_in_QGIS_en.odt](/files/Using_OSM_data_in_QGIS_en.odt) or [Using_OSM_data_in_QGIS_en.pdf](/files/Using_OSM_data_in_QGIS_en.pdf)
-> Reviewed 2015-07-19
+> Revisto em 2015-07-19

 QGIS (formerly Quantum GIS) is a full-featured, open-source, cross-platform Geographic Information System.
 With QGIS you can access up-to-date OSM data whenever you want, select the tags you want to include, and easily export it into an easy-to-use SQLite database or Shapefile.